-The Company had adopted Code of Conduct and Ethics which is available on the website of the Company (www.nagarjunafertilizers. com).
-The declaration given by Managing Director of the Company affirming compliance of the Code by the Board Members and Senior Management Personnel of the Company during the Financial Year 2021-22 is annexed to this Report.
+The Company had adopted Code of Conduct and Ethics which is available on the website of the Company (www.nfcl.in).
+The declaration given by Managing Director of the Company affirming compliance of the Code by the Board Members and Senior Management Personnel of the Company during the Financial Year 2022-23 is annexed to this Report.